siemens/linux-entra-sso/README.md

 SPDX-License-Identifier: MPL-2.0
 -->

-# Single Sign On via Microsoft Identity Broker
+# Single Sign On via Microsoft Identity Broker on Linux

-This browser plugin uses a locally running microsoft identity broker to authenticate the current user on Microsoft Entra ID.
+This browser plugin uses a locally running microsoft identity broker to authenticate the current user on Microsoft Entra ID on Linux devices.
 By that, also sites behind conditional access policies can be accessed.
 The plugin is written for Firefox but provides a limited support for Google Chrome (and Chromium) as well.

 ## Pre-conditions